• Skip to primary navigation

 You can watch broadcast television via your TV streaming box by simply connecting an antenna, which allows you to pick up all the local channels.
 But then, you can only watch one channel at a time, and if you aren’t at home, then you’ve missed it.

-The Amazon Fire TV Recast solves this issue for Amazon Fire TV, letting you record live broadcast TV as easily or even easier than you used to do with your cable box.
+The Amazon Fire TV Recast solves this issue for Amazon Fire TV, letting you record live broadcast TV as easily or even more easily than you used to do with your cable box.

 How Does The Fire TV Recast Work?